NGC 7027

-NGC 7027, also known as the Jewel Bug Nebula, is a very young and dense planetary nebula located around 3000 ly from Earth in the constellation Cygnus.
+NGC 7027, also known as the Jewel Bug Nebula or the Magic Carpet Nebula, is a very young and dense planetary nebula located around 3000 ly from Earth in the constellation Cygnus.
 Discovered in 1878 by Édouard Stephan using the 31 in reflector at Marseille Observatory, it is one of the smallest planetary nebulae and by far the most extensively studied.

+Observation

+NGC 7027 is one of the visually brightest planetary nebulae.
+In a telescope with a 6" aperture at a magnification of around 50× it appears as a relatively bright bluish star.
+It is best viewed with the highest magnification possible.